Empfirez/Mobiles_SQL/README.md

 ### Project Overview

-This data analysis project aims to
+This data analysis project aims to analyze how mobile features such as camera quality, RAM, battery capacity and weight can affect pricing.
+By uncovering the relationship between these features, we can not only help companies optimize their pricing strategy but also assist consumers in making more informed decisons based on product specifications.